silx-kit/silx/doc/source/modules/gui/plot/getting_started.rst

    data = numpy.arange(512 * 512.).reshape(512, -1)
    plot.addImage(data)  # Rendered with the default colormap set before

-It is also possible to provide a :class:`.Colormap` to :meth:`.PlotWidget.addImage` to override this default for an image:
+It is also possible to provide a :class:`~silx.gui.colors.Colormap` to :meth:`.PlotWidget.addImage` to override this default for an image:

 .. code-block:: python